raindropio/help/docs/using/highlights/index.md

 ## FAQ
 ### Why you need additional browser extension permission? {#extension-permission}
-To be able to see highlights next time you visit same page we need additional permission called `Access browser tabs`.
+To be able to see highlights next time you visit same page we need additional permission called `Access data on websites`.
-This permission gives a specific extension ability to know URL of visited web-page.
-Don't worry we not track you or send this info to third-parties.
-This info only used to load saved highlights to specific web-page.
+Don't worry we not track you or send data to third-parties.
+We just check URL of a page and then load your saved highlights.

 Many extensions have this permission by default.
 But not ours.
 We decided to ask you explicitly.